 Are you 100% carbon neutral?
 What measures have you taken to reduce your carbon footprint?

 In September 2021, Luker signed its commitment with Race to Zero, a global UN campaign committed to achieving net-zero carbon emissions by 2050.
 Our goal is to be net-zero in carbon emissions by 2030.

-As of 2021, Luker Chocolate is carbon neutral across all owned operations, including its farms.
-Furthermore, as part of these efforts, Luker achieved a reduction of 52% in refrigerants CO2 emissions from 2020 to 2021, due to modifications made to chocolate production equipment.
+In 2021, Luker Chocolate was carbon neutral across all owned operations, including its farms.
+Furthermore, as part of these efforts, Luker reduced 52% in refrigerants CO2 emissions from 2020 to 2021, due to modifications made to chocolate production equipment.

 How do you prevent deforestation?

 Strengthening sustainable cocoa farming with our Guardians of the Tropical Dry Forest project.
 Get to know the detailes in our blog.

 Our sustainability director gives a brief overview of our main achievements in the Sustainability Report for 2020 -2021.